-Dr. Bova has been very active in the Florida Chapter of the American Association of Physicists in Medicine, holding the office of President for 1997-8.
+Dr. Bova served as President of the Florida Chapter of the American Association of Physicists in Medicine 1997-8.
 He had previously served as the President of the Southeast Chapter of the AAPM from 1985-86.
-He is also active in the American Association of Physicists in Medicine serving as a Board member in 1998-2000.
+He was an American Association of Physicists in Medicine Board member 1998-2000.
 He has also served as a Board member of the International Society of Radiosurgery.
 Dr. Bova has served on committees for the State of Florida’s Department of Radiation Control, the American Cancer Society, American College of Radiology, the Florida Radiological Society, the American Society of Therapeutic Oncologists, the American Association of Physicists in Medicine and the International Streotactic Radiosurgery Society.
 He has also serves as a Delegate to the International Electrotechnical Commission and a Liaison to the NEMA for Therapeutic Radiology.
 He has been active in the American Board of Radiology, chairing the Physics section of the written examination for Therapeutic Oncologist from 1994-1999.
-From 2008-2009 served as Chair of the University of Florida Faculty Senate and as a member of the University of Florida Board of Trustees.
+In 2001, the International Stereotactic Radiosurgery Society presented Dr. Bova with the Fabricant Award.

 From 2008-2009, Dr. Bova served as Chair of the University of Florida Faculty Senate and as a member of the University of Florida Board of Trustees.
 In 2014, Dr. Bova was awarded both the University of Florida College of Medicine Lifetime Achievement Award and named University of Florida Office of Technology and Licensing Inventor of the Year.
 Dr. Bova currently serves on the UF Intercollegiate Athletics Committee.
 In 2022, Dr.Bova’s exceptional record of lifetime achievement was acknowledged by being awarded the title of Distinguished Professor.